If you’ve ever wanted a real life teddy bear, then the Teddy guinea pig is the closest you can get to achieving one!

 Vitamin C supplements are also worth looking at, but make sure you talk to your vet first.

 Diarrhea or loose stools in guinea pigs can be a sign of improper nutrition (low fiber or low vitamin C), dental issues, and bacterial infections.

-It could also be due to feeding your Teddy guinea pig too many fruits/vegetables or suddenly switching their pellets.
+It could also be due to feeding your Teddy pig too many fruits/vegetables or suddenly switching their pellets.

 The latter can be avoided by gradually combining your pet’s old pellets with their new pellets for a week (minimum).